uc-cdis/gen3.org/content/resources/faq/_index.md

 `kubectl logs <name of pod>` can show you corresponding errors in the logs.

-<h4>I uploaded the new dictionary, what service should I restart?</h4>
+<h4>I've updated the data dictionary, what services should I restart for the change to take effect?</h4>

 First, restart Peregrine `gen3 roll peregrine` and Sheepdog `gen3 roll sheepdog`.
 After these two services restarted, please portal with `gen3 roll